MihaiDiana/Dynamite-Git-Example/README.md

 # Dynamite-Git-Example
-Example description for test repo
+A throwaway repo for a Git tutorial
 Test test test